Next deadline: TBA

-- enrolled in a U.S. degree-granting program (AA, BA, BS, MA, MS, PhD, or professional) In a degree granting program physically located in the United States, however, currently enrolled students who are currently on study abroad programs are eligible
+- enrolled in a U.S. degree-granting program (AA, BA, BS, MA, MS, PhD, or professional) In a degree-granting program physically located in the United States; currently enrolled students who are currently on study abroad programs are eligible

-- 18 years of age by May 15, 2023 and must have completed one year of study and be 18 years of age at the start of the program
+- 18 years of age by May 15, 2023 and must have completed one year of study at the start of the program

-* Please note that you are eligible to apply for one language only.
+Note: Applicants are eligible to apply for one language only.
 If you submit more than one application, you will not be considered for a scholarship in any language.
 Recipients may reapply another year for a second award.